-At Sussex Conservatories we provide impartial advice and access to a number of recommended conservatory, veranda, orangery and extension suppliers in the Chichester and surrounding area of West Sussex
+At Sussex Conservatories we provide impartial advice and access to a number of recommended conservatory, orangery and extension suppliers in the Chichester and surrounding area of West Sussex and nearby

 Conservatory styles usually fall into distinct groups and are based on the look from different periods of history.
 The main conservatory styles are Edwardian, Georgian and Victorian Conservatories

 There is also the lean-to conservatory, although this style is more likely to be used as an attached greenhouse or garden room than a fully functional living space

 Nowadays there is a trend towards the erection of bespoke conservatories where you say what you want rather than being told by a salesman.
 You do not have to stick to prescribed shapes and sizes.
 Orangeries are very popular with roof lanterns giving a wonderful feeling of space with the higher ceilings.

 Glass extensions are now becoming more popular and prices fall and technology improves.
 These incorporate wide expanses of glass doors, bifolding doors and other sliding doors to give wonderful views of the outside together with coloured aluminium frames to ensure the structure blends with the surroundings.